How to use advanced analytics to reduce low-quality applications and increase conversions

 Based on test data, it seemed that the test was unsuccessful.
 Whereas to reach a final conclusion, the team needed to see how experimental applications were converted into contracts.
 This required additional time, as up to 60 days can pass between the submission of an application and the conclusion of the contract.

 The final data showed a noticeable improvement in the quality of applications.
 Conversion from application to contract increased by 0.52%, while final conversion from visit to contract increased by 0.02%.
 Customers who completed an extended form were more likely to receive a credit card.

 - Conversion to applications — website applications/pilot sessions

 - Conversion from application to contract — concluded contracts/applications from the website

 - Conversion to contract — concluded contracts/pilot sessions

 It’s worth reiterating that the goal was not to increase the conversion rate but to maintain it while introducing a complicated application form.
 Testing was needed to control the height of the fall.

 It turned out that if you evaluate the results relying only on applications, the conversion rate falls.
 But thanks to advanced analytics, it was possible to track that conversion to contracts not only didn't fall but grew slightly.

-Based on A/B testing conducted by D'Terra, Asian-Pacific Bank added fields to the application form, deliberately complicating it.
-It was possible to confirm the bank’s hypothesis that conversion to applications would be reduced but the quality of applications would increase by collecting raw data using OWOX BI Pipeline and combining that data with contract data in Google BigQuery.
+Based on A/B testing conducted, the bank added fields to the application form, deliberately complicating it.
+It was possible to confirm the bank’s hypothesis that conversion to applications would be reduced but the quality of applications would increase.
+It was confirmed by collecting raw data using OWOX BI Pipeline and merging that data with contract data in Google BigQuery.